Why Your Restaurant Qualifies for the Employee Retention Credit

 It’s similar to Paycheck Protection Program (PPP), but better, because you won’t have to pay back, ever!

-The Employee Retention Credit (ERC) offers qualifying restaurants and other small businesses cash back for up to 50% of employee salaries paid from March 13th to December 31, 2020, and 70% of salaries paid in 2021.
-The calculation is performed quarterly with a max of $10k of eligible wages per employee, per quarter.
-Oh, and Tips reported as wages also count.
+For 2020, the Employee Retention Credit (ERC) offers qualifying restaurants and other small businesses cash back for up to 50% of employee salaries paid from March 13th to December 31, 2020, up to $10,000 of qualifying wages, per employee, annually.

 Does my Restaurant Qualify for the Employee Retention Credit?